Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 within an agency that collects administrative data or within a university that collects data for research purposes---organization-specific procedures were (usually) in place and sufficient to regulate the usage of these data.
-In a world of big data, legal ownership is less clear.
+Today, legal ownership is less clear.

 Who has the legal authority to make decisions about permission, access, and dissemination and under what circumstances?
 The answer is often not clear.
-The challenge in the case of big data is that data sources are often combined, collected for one purpose, and used for another.
+The challenge today is that data sources are often combined, collected for one purpose, and used for another.
 Data providers often have a poor understanding of whether or how their data will be used.